davedesro/vimfiles/README.md

 ## Installation:

-Prerequisites: ruby, git, vim compiled with Ruby and Python (if [youcompleteme](https://github.com/Valloric/YouCompleteMe) is enabled).
+Prerequisites: ruby, git, vim compiled with Ruby and Python.

 1. Manually `git clone` vundle and put it in the bundle directory
 2. Move your existing configuration somewhere else: